-Oil prices rose more than 1 percent on Friday as U.S. sanctions against Iran looked set to tighten supply, but futures remained lower for the week as investors worried that global trade disputes could slow economic growth and hurt demand for energy.
+Oil prices rose more than 1 percent on Friday as U.S. sanctions against Iran looked set to tighten supply, but futures posted a weekly decline as investors worried that global trade disputes could slow economic growth and hurt demand for energy.

 Benchmark Brent crude oil

 A sell-off on Wednesday left both benchmarks down for the week, with Brent off 0.5 percent and U.S. crude 1.2 percent lower.

 "It`s not surprising to see a bit of a bounce back here," said Tariq Zahir.
 But he said prices would remain under pressure as U.S. gasoline demand slows going into the fall and refiners shut for maintenance, pushing more crude into storage.